FHA Well Water Testing in North Carolina

 Recent plumbing changes or repairs

-Bacteria introduced at fixtures rather than the well itself
+Bacteria are introduced at fixtures rather than the well itself

 Environmental or seasonal conditions